krishnaji-yedlapalli/flutter_end_to_end/README.md

 ## Product Flavors:

-  ####  Flavors are used to build applications on different use cases like different environment, like
+  ####  Flavors are used to build applications on different aspects like

  * Maintaining different environment.
- * Buidling different application on same code base for different customers by changning logos and App name.
+ * Buidling application on same code base for different customers by changning logos and App name.
- * Changning Configurations.
+ * Changning Configurations like colors,acess,etc.

 #### This application supports two build flavors
 1. Flutter